lancemitrex/tt-fpga-hdl-demo/README.md

 The project was originated during the training class, "ChipCraft: The Art of Chip Design for Non-Experts" presented by eFabless.

+The project utilizes techniques associated with Tiny Tapeout and Redwood EDA.

 Project Title: Input DIP Switch to HEX 7-Segment Display.

 This Project is a 'simple' project for inexperienced FPGA and/or inexperienced Verilog programmers.